Data

 The data provide estimates of road mileage and annual VMT by county for seven functional classifications of roads.
 Functional classifications define the type of service provided by a road, for example an interstate, freeway, or expressway allows for higher speeds and will accommodate more vehicles per hour compared to an arterial road, which will have traffic signals and lower speeds.
 At the far extreme are local roads with low speed limits that serve final destinations, such as residential and local commercial areas.

 Road classifications available in the data are listed in the table.
-There are 87 counties in Minnesota and we combined these based on metropolitan statistical areas (MSAs).
+There are 87 counties in Minnesota.
+The calculator includes both county data and combined based on metropolitan statistical areas (MSAs).
 Some MSAs include counties in Wisconsin and North Dakota; these were not included in the MSA totals.
-Most counties are not included as they are not part of an MSA.
 Fargo, Grand Forks, and LaCrosse-Onalaska MSAs are not included as they contain only one county in Minnesota.
-The combinations included are as follows:
+The MSA combinations included are as follows:

 Duluth: Carlton, St. Louis, Douglas